discourse/discourse-developer-docs/docs/05-themes-components/31-color-scheme.md

 ### (Optional) create a topic on Discourse as a home to discuss your colors

-Ideally you would create a topic in the #plugin:theme category with some screenshots of your color scheme.
+Ideally you would create a topic in the #plugin:theme category with some screenshots of your color palette.
 You will use this as your `about_url`

 ### Fill in the missing information in your about.json file